ZerojumpLine/DeepVolume/README.md

 - cd train & run SpatialConnectionAwareNetwork_train.py

 ## Others
-In the paper, we also do some preprocessing and analyses based on SPM.
+In the paper, we also do some preprocessing and analysis based on SPM.
 The codes are trivial.
 However, if you are interested in that or have some problems running codes in this repository, please contact me through email (zeju.li18@imperial.ac.uk).

 If you are interested in the full access of the data in the paper, please contact Prof. Yu for details. (jhyu@fudan.edu.cn)